amitbd1508/amitbd1508/README.md

 ## I'm a Developer, Student and Researcher!

+- 👯 I’m doing my masters in computer science and engineering
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other engineers
 - 🥅 2020 Goals: Contribute more to Open Source projects